Saccharine-Coal/Pygame-Interactive-Graph/README.md

 - Improve legibility
 - Add tick labels
 - Add functions to autmate data handling from different files
+- Add ui element transparency (pygame blending is expensive, so this may be omitted)

 # Modules Used
 - pygame